-Summary The hip abductor stretch targets the gluteus medius, gluteus minimus, and tensor fasciae latae (TFL) — the muscles on the outer hip that move your leg sideways and stabilize your pelvis during walking and running.
+Summary The hip abductor stretch targets the gluteus medius, gluteus minimus, and tensor fasciae latae (TFL), the muscles on the outer hip that move your leg sideways and stabilize your pelvis during walking and running.
 Tight hip abductors contribute to IT band syndrome, lateral knee pain, and lower back compensation.
 The standing crossover variation is the most accessible version: cross one leg behind the other and push your hip laterally until you feel a stretch along the outer hip.
 Hold for 30-60 seconds per side, 3-5 times per week.
-A 2018 study in the Journal of Physical Therapy Science found that hip muscle stretching combined with core stability exercises significantly improved physical function in patients with low back pain (Kim & Yim, 2020).
-No equipment is needed and this stretch is safe to do daily.
+A 2020 study in the Journal of Physical Therapy Science found that hip muscle stretching combined with core stability work significantly improved physical function in patients with non-specific low back pain (Kim and Yim, 2020).
+No equipment is needed and the stretch is safe to do daily.

 Your hip abductors do more than you think.
 Every time you take a step, your gluteus medius fires to keep your pelvis from dropping on the opposite side.
-Every time you stand on one leg — getting dressed, climbing stairs, running — these muscles are working.
-And if they're tight, the downstream effects show up as knee pain, IT band problems, lower back stiffness, and a general feeling that your hips just don't move the way they should.
+Every time you stand on one leg, getting dressed, climbing stairs, running, these muscles are working.
+If they're tight, the downstream effects show up as knee pain, IT band problems, lower back stiffness, and a general feeling that your hips just don't move the way they should.

-Hip abductor stretch muscles targeted diagram showing gluteus medius, gluteus minimus, and tensor fasciae latae highlighted on the outer hip
+Hip abductor stretch muscles targeted: gluteus medius, gluteus minimus, and tensor fasciae latae highlighted on the outer hip, with the upper iliotibial band also involved

 Hip abductor muscles targeted: gluteus medius and TFL are the primary stretch targets, with the gluteus minimus and upper IT band also involved.